PedroZappa/42_minitalk/README.md

 server->msg[server->data] = '\0';
 server->bits = 0;
 ```
-The function ends and the `server` continues receiving the message bit by bit until every `char` in the message has been transferred to the `server` successfully.
+The function ends and the `server` continues receiving the message bit by bit until every `char` in the message has been transferred successfully.

 ___
 #### `ft_print_msg()`